moorepants/dissertation/README.rst

 Data
 ----

-The hard way is to run all of the scripts in the ``src`` directory.
-These scripts access several sets of data:
+The scripts access several sets of data:

 - Physical Parameters: The ``data`` directory in the ``BicycleParameters`` repository has the necessary data to load in the bicycles and riders.